Processing Measurement Results (Stereo ace)#

 概要#

-After rectification, an object point is guaranteed to be projected onto the same pixel row in both left and right image.
-That point's pixel column in the right image is always lower than or equal to the same point's pixel column in the left image.
-The term disparity signifies the difference between the pixel columns in the right and left images and expresses the depth or distance of the object point from the camera.
+After rectification, an object point is guaranteed to be projected into the same row in both the left and the right image.
+The column into which that point is projected in the right image, however, is always further to the left, i.e., lower than, or equal to the same point's column in the left image.
+Disparity is the difference between the columns in the right and left images and expresses the depth or distance of the object point from the camera.
 The disparity image stores the disparity values of all pixels in the left camera image.
 The larger the disparity, the closer the object point.
-A disparity of 0 means that the projections of the object point are in the same image column and the object point is at infinite distance.
-Often, there are pixels for which disparity cannot be determined.
-This is the case for occlusions that appear on the left sides of objects, because these areas are not seen from the right camera.
-Furthermore, disparity cannot be determined for textureless areas.
-Pixels for which the disparity cannot be determined are marked as invalid with the special disparity value of 0.
+A disparity of 0 means that the projections of the object point are in the same image column and the object point is at an infinite distance.

+Pixels for which the disparity can't be determined are marked as invalid by assigning them a disparity value of 0.
 To distinguish between invalid disparity measurements and disparity measurements of 0 for objects that are infinitely far away, the disparity value for the latter is set to the smallest possible disparity value above 0.

 To compute disparity values, the stereo matching algorithm has to find corresponding object points in the left and right camera images.
 These are points that represent the same object point in the scene.
 For stereo matching, the Basler Stereo ace uses SGM (Semi-Global Matching).